MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - work on internship cover letters and emails
 - I have one more cover letter to write tomorrow morning I will put together emails and send them out 😃 and continue working on my capstone!

+## April 16, 2024 Tuesday

+- Re watch the tutorial that helps with [Django RestFramework](https://youtu.be/i5JykvxUk_A)